Search Results for: sponsors

 • Obtain any required permits well in advance of the event.
 Notify local police, fire and/or health departments as required.

-• Secure a “Parents’ Approval and Student Waiver” form for each student participant, as required.
-(See Insurance and Loss Prevention Guide and Graduation/Prom Night Guidelines.)
+• Secure a “Parents’ Approval, Student, Family, and Participant Waiver” form for each student participant, if required.
+(See California State PTA Insurance Guide and Graduation/Prom Night Guidelines.)

 • Remember, contracts must be approved by the association and signed by the president and one other elected officer of the PTA/PTSA executive board.

 • For funds received from ticket sales or fundraising activity, it is essential that at least two people count the money together.
 Funds (money) should never be handled by one person alone.
-It is unfair for any individual to be required to have sole responsibility for PTA funds or to be expected to prove that the total of monies received is correct.
-Money should be counted by the graduation/prom night committee chairman and the unit treasurer or financial secretary.
+Money should be counted by the Graduation/Prom Night Committee Chair and the unit treasurer or financial secretary.
 The treasurer (or financial secretary) should issue a receipt for all money received and deposit the funds in a PTA/PTSA bank account.

 • Itemized bills, sales receipts, etc., are given to the treasurer for payment by check.
 ALL BILLS ARE PAID BY CHECK.
 NEVER PAY ANY BILLS WITH CASH.
 The final accounting is given to the association and filed for financial review.

 • Keep accurate records of charitable (cash and in-kind) donations received with any donor information required, and promptly forward to the treasurer.
-The treasurer shall issue to donors an acknowledgement following appropriate substantiation and disclosure requirements found in California State PTA Toolkit, Tax Requirements.
+The treasurer shall issue an acknowledgement to donors following appropriate substantiation and disclosure requirements found in California State PTA Toolkit, Tax Filing.

 • A small amount of funds approved by the executive board (not exceeding the amount authorized in the bylaws), if needed, may be advanced for deposits or other supplies/expenses before the event.
 Receipts are required to reconcile all advanced funds.

-The chairman is responsible for submitting, at each monthly executive board meeting, a written report which includes a financial accounting of all monies received and disbursed, donations received and activities planned.
+The chair is responsible for submitting, at each monthly executive board meeting, a written report which includes a financial accounting of all the monies received and disbursed, donations received and activities planned.

 After the Event

-• Complete an inventory of supplies and equipment related to the activity, establish a location to store reusable equipment; determine if the value of stored materials warrants property insurance coverage.
+• Complete an inventory of supplies and equipment related to the activity and establish a location to store reusable equipment.
+Determine if the value of stored materials warrants property insurance coverage.

 • Reconcile all advanced funds and submit any outstanding bills promptly.